Dis-codes/.github/profile/README.md

 # Discodes
 - An app inspired by [Scratch for Discord](https://scratch-for-discord.com/)
 - Make your bot and host it.
-- See and manage stats.
+- Make and manage your bot.
 - Share plugins with others.